guigrpa/mady/README.md

 ## Usage

 There are two main parts in Mady: the web-based translation app and the translation function.
+The webapp is only needed during development (for the extraction, translation and management of messages and translations), whereas the translation function can be used in your own application, and hence in production as well.

 ### The translation app